alexanderdurr/CodeR/README.md

 # CodeR

-An R package to generate a list of codewords
+An R package to generate a list of codewords based on phonetic alphabets.

 ## Installation